kitodo/kitodo-presentation/Documentation/Plugins/Index.rst

 The `{$config.storagePid}` is a TypoScript constant holding the Kitodo.Presentation storage pid.

-This way, the FLUID variable "isNewspaper" is set accordingly to the given value.
+This way, the FLUID variable "isNewspaper" is set according to the given value.
 Inside the FLUID template it's possible to switch to the right plugin now.